Records

 There are some Electoral Rolls for the earlier years of 1975 and 1980.
 The Panchayat Electoral Rolls are also preserved.
 The Electoral Roll contains Ward No. Block No. H. No. Polling Station No. Elector’s Name, Father’s / Husband’s Name, Male / Female and approximate age, Deletion and inclusion lists are also available for some Constituencies.

-1975, 1977, 1980, 1984, 1988, 1993, 1994, 1995, 2002 (partly received)
+1975, 1977, 1980, 1984, 1988, 1993, 1994, 1995, 2002, 2004, 2008, 2014, 2018, 2019 ( 2002 to 2019 roll received partly)

 Cartography Section (New)